hughfdjackson/ele/README.markdown

 Ele is a super-simple logging library.
 It lets you:

 * store any js value directly for later inspection/storage
-* wrap any function so that its occurances get logged automatically
+* wrap any function to create a new function whose return values are auto-logged
 * See the timestamp associated with any occurance of logging

 ## API